mars/event-driven-functions/README.md

 The `KAFKA_*_CERT` values must be written to eponymous files in `tmp/env/`.
 For Heroku deployment, this is automated by the [`.profile` script](.profile).

-Additionally, the topic to push change messages to is `salesforce-cdc` by default, or set your on custom topic name with:
+Additionally, the topic to push change messages to is `salesforce-data-connector` by default, or set your on custom topic name with:

 ```
-OUTPUT_KAFKA_TOPIC=aaaaa
+PRODUCE_KAFKA_TOPIC_NAME=aaaaa
 ```

 Before attempting to output to Kafka, create this topic in Heroku Kafka: